 EXTAVIA doesn't need to be refrigerated as an unmixed powder.
 After mixing, however, EXTAVIA must be used right away or refrigerated and used within 3 hours.

-EXTAVIA is administered subcutaneously.
 EXTAVIA is administered just under the skin using a short needle.